tomrndom/osf-website/src/pages/projects/hosting/index.md

     - item: Open Development
     - item: Open Design
   text1: >-
-    The OIF approach to open source provides a home for Open Infrastructure communities that align with the “Four Opens” philosophy:
+    The OpenInfra Foundation approach to open source provides a home for Open Infrastructure communities that align with the “Four Opens” philosophy:
   text2: >-
     Communities want to work with us because we help projects thrive and truly believe that collaboration is the key to success.
-The OIF staff is a small team, but we make a big impact.
+The OpenInfra Foundation staff is a small team, but we make a big impact.
 Collectively we support the largest, most active, and engaged open  source infrastructure communities globally.
   text3: >-
-    OIF operates efficiently based on years of experience figuring out what works and what doesn’t, with a focus on community  development.
+    OpenInfra Foundation operates efficiently based on years of experience figuring out what works and what doesn’t, with a focus on community  development.
 We dedicate our resources towards advancing the project goals and growing adoption.
 Our strength lies in the  communities we serve.
-Inquire about hosting your project with OIF.
+Inquire about hosting your project with OpenInfra Foundation.
-  title: HOST AT OIF
+  title: HOST AT OpenInfra Foundation
 row2:
   images:
     - image: /img/projects-img/hosting3.jpg
   text1: >-
-    At OIF we value project individuality and collaboration.
+    At OpenInfra Foundation we value project individuality and collaboration.
 The quality of each project is our main focus, not the overall  quantity of projects we host.
     There is no template or a one-size-fits-all model for the way we engage and support open  source projects.
 Each project is unique and each community has